 2. Flexible Learning Space

 With the availability of an internet connection in almost every household, education has become more and more accessible over time.
-Now students living in marginalized areas have easy access to learning material.
+Now students living in marginalized areas have easy access to learning material and online courses.
 This eliminates the difficulty of looking for a suitable mode of transportation.
 Now learning is possible wherever you go.
 Virtual Learning has been essentially helpful for students to go back to studying post-lockdown.

 While a conventional learning space gives a sense of discipline, a personal learning space with room for improvement gives people the freedom to learn at their own pace.
 This is helpful for not just school and students, but it provides working adults the chance to go back to education as per their wish.
 As you may know by now, one of the biggest platforms that have made this possible is Coursera.